Code-4-Community/c4c-dev-docs/docs/organization/constitution.md

 *Section 1:* Elections shall be sufficiently publicized to all members at least two weeks in advance.

-*Section 2.1:* Elections will be held for the President and Director level positions (Director of Engineering, Director of Design, and Director of Project Management).
+*Section 2.1:* Elections will be held for the all director level positions.

-*Section 2.2:* The elections will be held in the following order: first President, followed by Director of Engineering, followed by Director of Design, followed finally by Director of Project Management.
+*Section 2.2:* The elections will be held in the following order:

+1. Co-President, Director of Operations
+2. Co-President, Director of Engineering
+3. Director of Product
+4. Director of Design
+5. Director of Events
+6. Director of Marketing
+7. Director of Recruitment
+8. Director of Finance

 *Section 3.1:* Qualified candidates can be nominated for a position beginning two weeks before the election and continuously until the time of voting.